When to Call a 24/7 Emergency Plumber in Northridge, CA

 - Document with photos or video.
 Walk through and photograph the damage before cleanup begins — important for insurance claims

 - Don't use electrical switches near standing water.
-If water is near an outlet, panel, or appliance, avoid the area and don't flip switches
+If water is near an outlet or electrical panel, avoid the area and don't flip switches

 - Ventilate if you smell sewage.
 Open windows to reduce odor and exposure.
 Keep children and pets out of the affected area